dmsul/site-source/content/pages/research_moncoverage.rst

 The map below compares the NAAQS to the three-year annual average of satellite-based PM2.5 readings for 2012-2014 for every square kilometer of the continental US.
-(The three-average for this period is "design value", or relevant statistic, used to assess compliance with the NAAQS.)
+(The three-average for this period is the "design value", or relevant statistic, used to assess compliance with the most recent revision to the NAAQS implemented in 2015.)

 |national-map|